Veterans Affairs Medical Center Substance Use Disorders Program

 Veterans Affairs Medical Center Substance Use Disorders Program - Omaha, NE

 Veterans Affairs Medical Center Substance Use Disorders Program is an addiction treatment center located at 4101 Woolworth Avenue in the 68105 zip code in Omaha, NE.
 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Use Disorders Program provides relapse prevention from naltrexone, administers naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Program include 12 step rehabilitation, motivational interviewing and cognitive behavioral therapy.
-Veterans Affairs Medical Center Substance Use Disorders Program provides 30 day inpatient heroin rehab, outpatient methadone/buprenorphine/naltrexone treatment and 90 day and 1 year inpatient heroin rehab.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential heroin abuse treatment.
+Veterans Affairs Medical Center Substance Use Disorders Program provides buprenorphine maintenance, prescribes suboxone and administers naltrexone.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Program include motivational interviewing, 12 step rehabilitation and counseling for trauma victims.
+Veterans Affairs Medical Center Substance Use Disorders Program provides long term heroin rehab, outpatient methadone/buprenorphine/naltrexone treatment and short term inpatient heroin rehab.
+It also provides residential heroin abuse treatment and inpatient treatment for heroin addiction and mental health diagnosis.

 Address: 4101 Woolworth Avenue, Omaha, NE 68105